just1689/remote-pi/README.md

 ===========

 The goal of this project is to control the IO pins of a Raspberry Pi from a GCP PubSub queue.
+- Configuration is handled in a config file.
+See config.json
+- Credentials are to be generated and made available.
+See config.json for credentials filename.

 # Setup